Buckfastleigh, Totnes and South Devon Railway: An appeal against SDR charges

-At the October 1873 Shareholders' Meeting the directors reported that the charges from the SDR for operating the line were higher than expected and were not in accordance with the agreement for working the line. £1,055 operating profit in a half-year was small on capital of £130,000 when debenture interest was to be paid first, and it would "leave nothing for Dividend".
-At the May 1874 meeting, the directors congratulated the shareholders on a successful outcome of the dispute; however the full year (1873) accounts now showed £4147 12s 10d gross profit, £2127 4s 0d net.
-The first half-year SDR charge before the dispute, and doubled to equate to a full year, were £1676 (44%), and the actual post-dispute charge was £2020 (49%).
+At the October 1873 shareholders' meeting the directors reported that the charges from the South Devon Railway (SDR) for operating the line were higher than expected and were not in accordance with the agreement for working the line. £1,055 operating profit in a half-year was small on capital of £130,000 when debenture interest was to be paid first, and it would "leave nothing for Dividend".
+At the May 1874 meeting, the directors congratulated the shareholders on a successful outcome of the dispute; however the full year (1873) accounts now showed £4,147 12s 10d gross profit, £2,127 4s 0d net.
+The first half-year SDR charge before the dispute, and doubled to equate to a full year, were £1,676 (44%), and the actual post-dispute charge was £2,020 (49%).

-It is difficult to follow how this was an improvement; however the Directors, on this and subsequent occasions, urged consignors to specify Totnes Quay as a destination in preference to Totnes SDR station, where terminal charges would be levied against the smaller Company.
+It is difficult to follow how this was an improvement; however the directors, on this and subsequent occasions, urged consignors to specify Totnes Quay as a destination in preference to Totnes SDR station, where terminal charges would be levied against the smaller company.